-The island in the above screenshot is rendered with the landscape layer.
+The landscape in the above screenshot is rendered with the landscape layer.

 With the landscape layer you can render landscapes.